 Along with updates and new features, the system requirements for Final Cut Pro and its companion software also increased.
 Depending on the type of editing you will be doing, you may need to go beyond the minimum requirements listed on their website, especially if you’re working with 4K or 360-degree video.

-Thankfully, Final Cut’s latest version currently supports both Mojave and Catalina, so as long as you’ve updated to macOS version 10.14.6 or later, you will be able to use it.
-Mojave was released in September of 2018 and works on most Mac products built after 2012, including Mac Mini, Macbook Pro, Macbook Air, iMac.
-Whether you choose Catalina or Mojave, you will still be able to take advantage of the latest update’s Metal Engine, which offers a significant performance boost!
+Final Cut’s latest version currently supports both macOS 11 Big Sur and macOS 12 Monterey, so as long as you’ve updated to macOS version 11.5.1 or later, you will be able to use it.
+Big Sur was released in November of 2020 and works on most Mac products built in late 2013, including Mac Mini, Macbook Pro, Macbook Air, and iMac.
+Whether you choose Big Sur or Monterey, you will still be able to take advantage of the latest update’s Metal Engine, which offers a significant performance boost!

 This same OS requirement also applies to Final Cut Pro’s companion programs Motion and Compressor.

 When it comes to CPUs, the two most important things to look at are speed and cores.
-Speed is measured in gigahertz (Ghz), and cores range from a single core all the way up to 28-core in the latest Mac Pro.
+Speed is measured in gigahertz (GHz), and cores range from a single core up to 28-core in the latest Mac Pro.
 Cores act as a multiplier, allowing your computer to process multiple tasks at the same time to get the job done faster.

 Apple does not specifically list a CPU requirement to install Final Cut Pro or any of its companion software, so you should be able to run the program on any Mac that meets the other system requirements.
 If speed is not an issue for you, you can use older versions of Final Cut Pro X on Macs as far back as 2010—but you might find that frustratingly slow!